-If the first eight years of this century are any indication, 21st-century innovation will prove to be even more prolific than that of the 20th.
-Consider the impact that in-car navigation systems, produced by companies like Garmin
+If the first nine years of this century are any indication, 21st-century innovation will prove to be even more prolific than that of the 20th.
+Consider how in just a matter of years, Google

 A recurring topic that will be addressed in the 21st century is the need for renewable energy sources.
-Wind, solar, natural gas, nuclear, and alcohol-based fuels will all be considered in coming years, and companies both large (like Applied Materials
+Wind, solar, natural gas, nuclear, and alcohol-based fuels will all be considered in coming years, and companies both large (like Chevron

 How to profit from change